praveen1993kp/Assessment_TestVagrant/ReadMe.txt

 * Step 1 : Use the main source for your framework design and test source for project specific configuration and tests
 * Step 2 : Use base/GenericKeywords class to add Project specific reusable methods
 * Step 3 : Use base/SeleniumGenericKeywords and base/NonSeleniumGenericKeywords interfaces to add abstract methods of GenericKeywords
-* Step 4 : Use reporter/ReporterInterface for reporter specific abstract methods
+* Step 4 : Use reporter/ExtentReport for reporter specific implementation
-* Step 5 : Use reporter/ExtentReportListener for extent report specific method definitions
+* Step 5 : Use reporter/ReportListener for ITestListener implementation.
 * Step 6 : Use testExecutionEngine/ExecutionEngine for defining and configuring before/after methods
 * Step 7 : Use utils/CommonUtils class to configure Framework specific generic methods
 * Step 8 : Use src/test/pageObjects/ to have locators specific to each page available in pages/
 * Step 9 : Use src/test/pages to configure page specific methods
 * Step 10: Use src/test/testcases/ to define sequence of testSteps and perform assertions
-* Step 11: Use src/test/resources/config.properties for configuring dynamic parameters like urls, movieName
+* Step 11: Use src/test/resources/Application.properties for configuring dynamic parameters like urls, movieName
-* Step 12: For reports, after a run is completed, navigate to test-output
+* Step 12: For reports, after a run is completed, navigate to Reports

 # Ways to Run Test:
 * Approach 1 : Use Run Suite Option from testng.xml
 * Approach 2 : Use Run As/TestNG Suite
-* Approach 3 : Use "Run All" option available in testcases/TC01_Assertion.java
+* Approach 3 : Use "Run All" option available in testcases/ValidateMovieDetailsTest.java
 * Approach 4 : Using command line, Navigate to project directory(./TestVagrant_Assessment) and execute "mvn clean test"
-* Approach 5 : Use Remote Jenkins URL to trigger (In Progress since it requires a Server to be executed)
+* Approach 5 : Use Remote Jenkins URL to trigger (Job configured but unable to run remotely due to unavailability of infrastructure)

 # Current Build Status:
-* The build is configured to run for single/multiple movies
+* The build is configured to run for single/multiple movies parallelly

 # How to configure new movie: